vkhangpham/taxonomy-generation/docs/modules/pipeline_run_guide.md

   python main.py pipeline run --environment development [--run-id 20240901-dev]
   ```
 - The orchestrator checkpoints after each phase, emits artifacts under `output/runs/<run_id>/`, and writes `run_manifest.json` summarizing outputs.
-- Audit runs: enable `audit_mode.enabled` in `config/default.yaml` (or the active environment file) to cap every stage at 10 items for quick inspection.
+- Audit runs: enable `audit_mode.enabled` in `config/default.yaml` (or the active environment file) to cap every stage at the configured audit `limit` (10 by default) for quick inspection.
 - To resume after a partial failure, pass `--resume-phase <phase_token>` using the tokens listed in **Resume Phase Tokens**.

 ### 4. Inspect Manifests and Artifacts